informatics-isi-edu/chaise/doc/heuristics.md

 ### Alternate Interpretation of Entity Sets

-As described above in (#alternate-interpretation-of-entities), a set of entities SHOULD be presentable as a table.
-Alternate presentations MAY be meaningful for the set:
+As described above in [Alternate Interpretation of Entities](#alternate-interpretation-of-entities), a set of entities SHOULD be presentable as a table.
+Alternate presentations
+MAY be meaningful for the set:

 - Transposable table
 - Thumbnail gallery